County Ground (Swindon)

-The County Ground (currently known as the Energy Check County Ground for sponsorship purposes) is a stadium located near the town centre of Swindon, Wiltshire, England, and has been home to Swindon Town Football Club [Swindon Slugs] since 1896.
-The current capacity of 15,728, all-seated, has been at that level since the mid-1990s.
-A record attendance of 32,000 was set on 15 January 1972, against Arsenal in the third round of the FA Cup.
-North of the football stadium is Swindon Cricket Club, with their pitch also named The County Ground following its use by the football club from 1893 until 1896.
+The County Ground, known as The Nigel Eady County Ground from the 2024-25 season, is a football stadium located in Swindon, Wiltshire, England, and has been home to Swindon Town Football Club since 1896.
+It has an all-seated capacity of 14,753 currently, which has been the same level since the mid-1990s.
+A record attendance of 32,000 was set on 15 January 1972 against Arsenal in the third round of the FA Cup.
+North of the football stadium is Swindon Cricket Club, with their pitch also named The County Ground, following its use by the football club from 1893 until 1896.

 History

-Thomas Arkell of Arkell's Brewery donated £300 to finance the construction of a stand on what was then known as the Wiltshire County Ground; this investment was enough to begin development of a purpose built football stadium.
+Thomas Arkell of Arkell's Brewery donated £300 to finance the construction of a stand on what was then known as the Wiltshire County Ground; this investment was enough to begin development of a purpose-built football stadium.
 Since its original construction, the ground has been periodically updated with new features or fittings.
 A covered stand on the Shrivenham Road side was erected in 1932, it was replaced in 1960 with one obtained second hand from Aldershot Military Tattoo.
 At a cost of £4,300 a roof was erected over the Town End, this was raised by the supporters' club, and was opened on 27 August 1938 by local MP W.W.
 Wakefield.

 The War Department took over the ground in 1940, where for a while POWs were housed in huts placed on the pitch.
 For this the club received compensation of £4,570 in 1945.

-The addition of floodlights in 1951 at a cost of £350, gave Swindon the honour of being the first League club to do so.
-These were first tried out v Bristol City on 2 April 1951, ahead of Arsenal by six months.
+The addition of floodlights in 1951, at a cost of £350, gave Swindon the honour of being the first League club to do so.
+These were first used against Bristol City on 2 April 1951, ahead of Arsenal by six months.
 These original set of lights were supplemented by lights on both side stand roofs, which were sufficient for the County Ground to stage its first floodlit league match on 29 February 1956 v Millwall, seven days after Fratton Park became the first ground to stage a floodlit league fixture.
 The present pylons date from 1960.
-In 1963, the Italian architect Pier Luigi Nervi, who had been responsible for stadia in Florence and Rome, was commissioned to design a replacement for the North stand.
-However, his futuristic plan was never realised due to the high construction cost and the club's on-field relegation.
+In 1963, the Italian architect Pier Luigi Nervi, who had been responsible for stadia in Florence and Rome, was commissioned to design a replacement for the North Stand.
+However, his futuristic plan was never realised due to the high construction cost and the club's relegation.